 Maintaining good levels of Phosphorous, Potassium, Sulphur and soil pH are very beneficial to clover again reducing reliance on expensive conventional Nitrogen fertiliser in a sustainable way.

-Recently introduced biological products to treat slurry are rapidly gaining favour as a means of making better use of nutrients in farm slurry as well as reducing both labour costs and pollution.
+Biological products to treat slurry such as Slurry-Ultra are rapidly gaining favour as a means of making better use of nutrients in farm slurry as well as reducing both labour costs and pollution.
 These products can dramatically reduce nitrogen losses from slurry as well as preventing the formation of thick crusts on slurry, greatly reducing or eliminating the costs involved in stirring.
 The bacteria in slurry inoculants digest fibre in the slurry and convert nitrogen from ammonia to microbial protein greatly reducing losses of nitrogen to the air.
 Also since the slurry becomes much more liquid, less power is required for stirring and spreading.